 - Lemon – A little tanginess from vitamin C-rich lemon complements seafood.

 Firstly, start with chopping the celery.
 You’ll want to chop the celery into thin slices, about 1/8 – 1/4 inch.
-If you need a quick lesson on chopping celery, check out this wikiHow article.

 Next, add the celery and all the other ingredients to a medium-sized bowl.
+For this canned salmon salad no mayo recipe, you can also add chopped onion, capers, or chopped fresh herb if desired.

 Taste and adjust the seasonings as needed.